Brood X has emerged in full force, but when will the cicadas be gone?

-Now that the cicadas of Brood X have spent weeks tunneling out from their subterranean homes across parts of the Eastern US, you might be wondering how long they'll be sticking around.
-Here's everything you need to know about the little critters with black bodies and bold red eyes making their highly anticipated appearance above ground and all over social media.
+Now that Brood X cicadas have tunneled out from their subterranean homes across the Eastern US, you might be wondering how long they'll stick around.
+Here's everything you need to know about the little critters with black bodies and bold red eyes making their much-anticipated (and loud) appearance above ground.

 What is Brood X?

-Just in case you're new to Brood X, they're periodical cicadas, which are different than annual cicadas.
+In case you're new to Brood X, it's a group of periodical cicadas, which are different than annual cicadas.
 They spend almost their whole lives a foot or two underground, living on sap from tree roots.
 Then, in the spring of their 13th or 17th year, depending on the type, mature cicada nymphs emerge for a brief adult stage, synchronously and in huge numbers.
 They mate and then die, and their newly hatched offspring drop to the ground and burrow in for the next 13 or 17 years.

 Groups of cicadas that share the same emergence years are known as broods.
 Bugs belonging to one of the biggest broods of 17-year cicadas, called Brood X or the Great Eastern Brood, are making their appearance now.